-Brooke Olzendam is in her second season in 2017-18 as Sideline Reporter for all home and road Trail Blazers game telecasts.
+Brooke Olzendam is in her fourth season in 2019-20 as Sideline Reporter for all home and road Trail Blazers game telecasts.
 She also serves as the host for digital, web and social content, as well as player feature stories throughout the season.
 Olzendam joined the Trail Blazers from CSN Northwest, where she served as the All-Purpose Host for the network from 2014-16.
 She also spent the off-season reporting and hosting for the Pac-12 Network.
 Previously, Olzendam served as TV Host/Sideline Reporter for Pacers TV Broadcasts.
 She has performed sideline and reporting duties for CSN Northwest, covering a broad spectrum of sports from professional baseball to horse racing; and hosted pregame and postgame shows for the Trail Blazers.
 Olzendam began her career covering the University of Washington, both as host of “Huskies All-Access” as well as doing sideline reporting for both football and basketball.
-She also hosted “Runnin’ with the PAC”, a nationally televised magazine show focused on the Pac-10 Conference.
+She also hosted “Runnin’ with the PAC,” a nationally televised magazine show focused on the Pac-10 Conference.
 Born in Spokane, Washington, and a graduate of the Edward R. Murrow School of Communication at Washington State University, Olzendam has a passion for basketball that stems from her father Dave Olzendam, a member of the Washington State Coaches Hall of Fame.

-Former Trail Blazer Michael Holton entered his 11th season with the Trail Blazers as an in-studio analyst and his first full season as the home game radio analyst in 2017-18.
+Former Trail Blazer Michael Holton begins his 13th season with the Trail Blazers as an in-studio analyst and his third full season as the home game radio analyst.
 Holton also hosts Trail Blazers Courtside along with Jordan Kent.
 Prior to his current role, Holton served as a radio analyst for the Trail Blazers and was also a color analyst for ESPN’s coverage of NCAA basketball.
 In addition, Holton served as a co-host on 750 KXL’s “Ducks Rewind,” a weekly show analyzing Oregon Ducks men’s basketball.
 Holton has also worked for NBC/KGW-TV and 1080 The Fan.
 After retiring from the NBA, Holton served as head coach of the University of Portland from 2001-06.
 Prior to that, Holton served as an assistant coach for Pasadena City College (1993-94), Oregon State University (1995-96) and UCLA (1996-01).
 Holton began his NBA career as a third-round selection by the Golden State Warriors in the 1983 NBA Draft but did not play until the 1984-85 season when he suited up for Phoenix.
 In six seasons, Holton played for the Suns, Bulls, Trail Blazers and Hornets.
 Holton played in 325 NBA games, averaging 6.2 points, 1.4 rebounds and 3.0 assists.
-Before beginning his professional career, the Seattle native earned his degree from UCLA, where he was a four-year letter winner for the basketball team from 1979-1983.
+Before beginning his professional career, the Seattle native earned his degree from UCLA, where he was a four-year letter winner for the basketball team from 1979-83.

 Bill Schonely aka “Mr. Rip City"

-Bill Schonely is serving as the Trail Blazers family’s Founding Broadcaster/Ambassador for the 14th year.
-"The Schonz," who was the voice of the Trail Blazers during their birth in 1970 and the team’s championship run in 1977, is in his 48th year of association with the franchise.
+“Mr. Rip City,” aka Bill Schonely, is serving as the Trail Blazers family’s Founding Broadcaster/Ambassador for the 16th year.
+"The Schonz," who was the voice of the Trail Blazers during their birth in 1970 and the team’s championship run in 1977, is in his 50th year of association with the franchise.
 Schonely coined the phrase “Rip City” in a game against the Lakers in the 1970-71 first season of Trail Blazer basketball, which has since become a nickname for both the Trail Blazers and the city of Portland.
 In 2014, KPOJ sports radio rebranded as “Rip City Radio” after Schonely’s famous phrase.
 He currently serves in a variety of ways as the organization’s ambassador to the community.
 The legendary broadcaster was recognized by the Naismith Memorial Basketball Hall of Fame with the Curt Gowdy Media Award during the 2012 Hall of Fame reunion dinner in Springfield, Mass.
 The prestigious award is presented annually to members of the print and electronic media whose longtime efforts have made a significant contribution to the game of basketball.
 Schonely then received the Special Achievement Award at the 2013 Governor’s Gold Awards.
 The Oregon Association of Broadcasters also recognized Schonely with the 2012 Tom McCall Award, named after the former Oregon governor.
 In 2009 alone, the local legend was named Portland First Citizen by the Portland Metropolitan Association of Realtors, Grand Marshall of the Rose Festival Starlight and Grand Floral Parades, and had the “Bill’s Kids Fund” established in his name by Providence Child Center to honor his longstanding dedication to and compassion for the medically fragile children who call the center home.
 The city of Portland declared April 3, 2010, a day of appreciation for Schonely.
 His most recent achievement includes being inducted into the Oregon Historical Society as a 2017 Oregon History Maker, being honored as someone who helped to define the great state of Oregon.
 Schonely’s 30 years behind the microphone was the second-longest tenure in the NBA at the time to the late Chick Hearn, the legendary voice of the Lakers.
 Schonely's popularity has prompted the city councils and mayors of Portland, Vancouver, Wash., Lake Oswego and Gresham to pass resolutions calling for his inclusion into the Hall.
-Schonely called his last Trail Blazers game on April 30, 1998, a first round playoff contest with the L.A.
+Schonely called his last Trail Blazers game on April 30, 1998, a first-round playoff contest with the L.A.
 Lakers.
 The next two years he hosted Rip City TV specials and provided sideline commentary during BlazerVision telecasts.
 He was courtside calling the action when Portland played its first-ever preseason game on Sept.
 24, 1970, in Longview, Wash., and over the next three decades did the play-by-play for close to 3,000 Trail Blazers contests home and away.
 Schonz was honored as Oregon’s Sportscaster of the Year in 2003, 2001 and 1997 by the National Sportscasters and Sportswriters Association.
 He has also been named Broadcaster of the Year by the Oregon Association of Broadcasters and three times has been honored as the state’s Sportscaster of the Year by the OAB.
 In 1998, the OAB established an annual college scholarship in Schonely’s name for aspiring sports broadcasters and writers.
 In 2002, he was inducted into the Oregon Sports Hall of Fame.
 A native of Norristown, Pa., he served in the Marine Corps and did a sports show for Armed Forces Radio overseas before going to work for radio station KVI in Seattle.
 He was the voice of the Seattle Totems hockey team in the Western Hockey League.
 He also did University of Washington football, Seattle Angels baseball, the Oakland Seals in the National Hockey League and Major League Baseball’s Seattle Pilots.
 After the Pilots moved to Milwaukee in 1970, the Portland Trail Blazers came calling.
 Schonely is involved in helping support numerous charitable causes, including the American Heart Association and Life Flight, and is a board member of the Providence Child Care Center Foundation.
 Bill and his wife, Dottie, live in Charbonneau.